-The gas appliances in your vehicle are fed from a gas cylinder that is housed in a sealed cylinder compartment.
+The gas appliances in your vehicle are fed from a gas cylinder that is housed in a sealed cylinder compartment or an underslung fixed LPG tank.

 Gas flows from the gas bottles via a bulkhead mounted gas regulator.
 This regulator provides a working gas pressure of 30 m bar (1.5kg of gas per hour).